North Braddock, Pennsylvania: Origins

-In 1755 General Edward Braddock and British troops left Virginia and used Fraser as the guide with General Washington as the aide on the expedition.
+In 1755, General Edward Braddock and British troops left Virginia and used Fraser as the guide with General Washington as the aide on the expedition.
 The objective of the expedition was to expel the French at Fort Duquesne.
-It was on July 9, 1755, when the British troops arrived at Frazier's cabin to be met with gunfire from the French troops.
+It was on July 9, 1755, when the British troops arrived at Fraser's cabin to be met with gunfire from the French troops.
 During the battle Braddock was wounded, dying on July 13, 1755, in nearby Uniontown.
 The area where Braddock was shot became known as Braddock's Field.
 Historical markers identify the site on present-day Jones Avenue across from Benjamin Fairless School.
 Braddock's Battlefield History Center commemorates this battle.

 Whiskey Rebellion

 During the late 18th-century farming was prevalent in the North Braddock area with the nearby Monongahela River used for trade.
 Whiskey became a very profitable product to trade, with much being sent to the New Orleans area.
 In 1794 a whiskey tax was created, drawing in protest over 8,000 settlers from western Pennsylvania to the North Braddock area, as part of the Whiskey Rebellion.
 The angry settlers would not disperse easily, and President Washington led an army to suppress the rebellion.